nestybox/sysbox-ee/README.md

 ## About Nestybox

-Nestybox helps application developers deploy containers in ways that extend beyond packaging a single application, and with additional security.
+Nestybox is re-imagining server virtualization.

+We are developing software solutions that improve efficiency, scalability, performance, and security over current Linux container and virtualization technologies.

 ## About Sysvisor

-Sysvisor is a container runtime (a.k.a runc) that integrates with Docker and allows it to run containers that enhance regular Docker containers in two ways:
+Sysvisor is a container runtime (a.k.a runc) that integrates with Docker and allows it to create [system containers](docs/system-containers.md).

-* It expands the types of programs that can run within the container.

-* It hardens the isolation of the container from the rest of the system.
+Sysvisor installs on a Linux host and it's normally not used directly.
+Instead, users create containers using Docker and point it to use the Sysvisor container runtime (see [Usage](#usage) below).

-## Key Features
+## Features

+### Deployment

+* Supports deployment of system containers with Docker.

+* System containers can run concurrently with regular Docker containers, without conflict.

+### Security & Isolation

-* Improves Docker container isolation from the host and other containers:
+* Strong system container isolation

-  - Uses all Linux namespaces.
+  - Improves on Docker's container isolation.

+  - Strong container-to-host isolation via the Linux user namespace.

-  - Uses exclusive user-ID and group-ID mappings per container.
+  - Strong container-to-container isolation, by using exclusive user-ID and group-ID mappings per system container.

-* Supports running Docker *inside* the container (i.e., docker-in-docker)

-  - Securely, with total isolation between the Docker inside the container and host (e.g,. without using Docker privileged containers on the host and without bind mounting the host's Docker sockets).

-  - This is useful for testing & CI/CD use cases.

-  - It also improves application security by adding another layer of isolation between the application and the host.

 * Exposes a partially virtualized procfs (`/proc`) to the container.

   - This makes the container more closely resemble a real host, and further improves isolation from the rest of the system.

+### Supported Software

-* Supports running side-by-side with the default Docker runc.
+* Supports running Docker inside the system container.

-  - This allows users to run regular Docker containers side-by-side with Sysvisor enhanced containers, without any conflict.
+  - Securely, with total isolation between the Docker inside the container and the Docker on the host (e.g,. without using Docker privileged containers on the host and without bind mounting the host's Docker sockets).

+  - This is useful for testing & CI/CD use cases.

+**NOTE**: It's early days for Nestybox, so our system containers support a reduced set of features (and use-cases) at this time.
+Please see our [Roadmap](#roadmap) for a list of features we are working on.

 ## Supported Linux Distros

-When using Sysvisor without Docker userns-remap (for strongest container isolation):

-* Ubuntu 18.04 (Bionic) [kernel upgrade required]
-* Ubuntu 19.04 (Disco)
+* Ubuntu 19.04 "Disco"

-When using Sysvisor with Docker userns-remap:

-* Ubuntu 18.04 (Bionic) [default kernel]
+* Ubuntu 18.04 "Bionic" (Ubuntu kernel 5.X+ required; see [Host Requirements](#host-requirements) below])

+The supported distros increase when Docker is configured with [userns-remap](docs/usage.md#interaction-with-docker-userns-remap) enabled.
+In this case, the supported distros are:

+* Ubuntu 19.04 "Disco"
-* Ubuntu 18.10 (Cosmic)
+* Ubuntu 18.10 "Cosmic"
-* Ubuntu 19.04 (Disco)
+* Ubuntu 18.04 "Bionic"

+We plan to add support for more distros in the future.

 ## Host Requirements